tgoodwin/bellman-ford/ReadMe.md

   The actual protocol messages are dictionaries named "send_dict" throughout this program.
 They are comprised of the following types:

-*update*
+_update_
-   -This message's ``'type'` key maps to the string `'update'`.
+   - This message's ``'type'` key maps to the string `'update'`.
 The message's `'routing_table'` key maps to a routing table identical in structure to locally stored tables.
 When it's first sent: to neighbors upon initialization, as well as at periodic intervals by a timer thread.
 It's the table updates in this message that are used by the Bellman-Ford algorithm.
 The periodic updates allow the algorithm to converge.

-*linkup*
+_linkup_
   - The linkup message's `'type'` key is the string `'linkup'`.
 The `'pair'` key maps to another string in the format of `"node_id,node_id"` where node_id is a string with structure described in part (1).
 When it's first sent: upon a `'LINKUP'` command from stdin.
 These are used to restore a previously offline link between two nodes.

-*linkdown*
+_linkdown_
   - The linkdown message's `'type'` key is the string `'linkdown'`.
 The `'pair'` key maps to a string in the same formatting as the `'linkup'` messsage.
 When it's first sent: upon a `'LINKDOWN'` command from stdin.
 Used to take down a link between two adjacent nodes (the edge cost is set to infinity).

-*close*
+_close_
   - The close message's `'type'` key is the string `'close'`.
 The message has a `'target'` key which maps to a `node_id` representing the node that is going offline.
 When it's first sent: by the `node_timer` thread after discovering that a given neighbor has been inactive for more than 3 times the timeout interval.

 ###3.
 Description of threads used

-*timer_update thread*
+_timer update thread_
-  - Used to send periodic distance-vector updates to neighbors at an interval specified by the user input.
+  - `timer_update` sed to send periodic distance-vector updates to neighbors at an interval specified by the user input.

-*node_timer thread*
+_node timer thread_
-  - Runs every second to check for nodes that have "expired" and should then be considered offline.
+  - `node_timer` runs every second to check for nodes that have "expired" and should then be considered offline.
 This thread sends messages of 'close' type.

   - Thread methods use deepcopy to ensure that a dictionary they are iterating through doesn't change size during iteration.